tswow/tswow-wiki-0.13/_introduction/03-your-first-module.md

 title: Your First Module
 ---

-In this section, we will create a basic TSWoW module and add a data script that we will compile.
+In this section, we will start using a basic TSWoW module and add a datascript that we will compile.
 The purpose of this tutorial is to give you a feeling for how modding with TSWoW is like, so don't worry too much if you do not entirely understand the scripts you are asked to write yet.

 You should have read the [Modding Introduction](1_ModdingIntroduction.md) and [installed TSWoW](2_Installation.md) already.